Have you ever had to prove you are disabled?

 If you have treatment for a progressive condition and that treatment makes you better.
 For example, cancer you would no longer be considered as disabled.
 But, if the condition is not completely cured and you are still effected, then you would still be considered disabled.

 What’s meant by long-term?

 Long term is kind of what it says.
 However, there are defined situations.
-If the adverse effect has lasted for more than 12 months or is likely to last more than 12 months this is considered long term.
-Also if the condition is expected to last the rest of your life.
+If the adverse effect has lasted for more than 12 months or is likely to last more than 12 months, this is considered long term.
+This will also be the case if the condition is expected to last the rest of your life.
 If it would be considered that you will not live for 12 months then this would still be considered long term.

 You may develop another condition directly related to you original condition.
 If this lasts for more than 12 months it would be long term.
 Some conditions re-occur and can have flare ups and episodes.
 These would still be covered as long term under The Equality Act.

 Hopefully the information above will offer you some guidance.
 We are by no means experts but with Jamie’s condition we have had to follow very similar guidelines.
-As for CRPS Complex Reginl Pain Syndrome.
-We are faced with a disability that is very misunderstood if you are also faced with this issue we would love to hear from you.
+As for CRPS – Complex Regional Pain Syndrome we are faced with a disability that is very misunderstood.
+If you are also faced with this issue we would love to hear from you.
 How have you coped and what have you had to face.

 Please get in touch.